abetaev/deuce-x/README.md

 # deuce-x

-reactive like 💩 implementation of JSX.
+reactive like 💩 implementation of JSX for browser.

 this is opinion on how JSX should be implemented inspired by: